Bulgaria–Uzbekistan relations: Economic relationship and agreements

 In June 1998, Bulgaria and Uzbekistan signed seven treaty and cooperation accords.
 In May 1999 they signed transport and crime agreements.
-In July 1999, Uzbek Prime Minister Erkin Khalilov said that the Bulgarian Black Sea ports of Varna and Burgas may become Uzbekistan's doors to Europe.
+In July 1999, Uzbek Speaker Erkin Khalilov said that the Bulgarian Black Sea ports of Varna and Burgas may become Uzbekistan's doors to Europe.
 Talking to the Burgas mayor in November 2003, Uzbek president Islam Karimov suggested that a formal customs agreement should be implemented to facilitate transport of Uzbek goods through Bulgaria.

 In October 2004, the two countries finalized three legal accords.
 In April 2007, Bulgaria and Uzbekistan signed an economic cooperation agreement.
 By 2005, trade between the two countries was expected to reach US$50 million.

 However, in November 2008, Uzbekistan's President Islam Karimov stated that his country was not interested in becoming a supplier of the EU-sponsored gas transit Nabucco Pipeline, but would continue to export via Russia.